nf-core/pathogensurveillance/README.md

 It works for common shortread and longread sequencing technologies and for both prokaryotes and eukaryotes.
 There is a good deal of emergent complexity required to work with such a broad sample range, but pathogensurveillance handles this automatically.

-While PathogenSurveillance may be a useful tool for researchers of all levels, it was designed with those who may have limited bioinformatics training in mind.
+While pathogensurveillance may be a useful tool for researchers of all levels, it was designed with those who may have limited bioinformatics training in mind.
-**Pathogensurveillance is very simple to run**.
+**pathogensurveillance is very simple to run**.
 At a minimum, all that needs to be supplied is a .CSV file with a single column specifying the path to your sample's sequencing reads.
 Other information is optional, but if provided will used to customize the output report or conditionally use particular reference genomes.